cah-brian-gantzler/ember-cli-custom-adapter/README.md

 # ember-cli-custom-adapter
-Demo repo to show that the Tests do not find custom adapters
+Demo repo to show that the Tests do not find custom adapters of more than one word.

 If you run the application with a straight ember server, there is a couple store.finds in the applicationRoute.
 One camelCase, one dasherized.
 The expected behaviour is that the network request would be made using the